sbaumstein/Chess-Pieces/README.md

 # Where-s-Waldo
-Machine Learning Classification Model for reading a chess board and determening whether white or black is winning
+Machine Learning Classification Model:
+Add images of pieces that were taken to test and pass them into the algorihthm in the order they were taken